Distributed Quantum Computing with Fan-Out Operations and Qudits: the Case of Distributed Global Gates: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have seen that GHZ states can be used for distributed fan-out operations, and thus, global gates comprising sequences of such fan-out operations can be distributed.
-We also considered qudit compression of qubit circuits for global (GCZ) gates, so that distributed GCZ operations can be realized with distributed fan-out operations; we compare this approach, where possible, with naive realizations of such global gates using long sequences of dCNOT operations, arguing that using distributed fan-out qudit operations can be more efficient provided single-shot multipartite entanglement used for such distributed fan-out operations are efficient.
+We have seen that GHZ states can be used for distributed fan-out operations, and so, global gates comprising sequences of such fan-out operations can be distributed.
+We considered qudit compression of qubit circuits for global (GCZ) gates, so that distributed GCZ operations can be realized with distributed fan-out operations; we compare this approach, where possible, with naive realizations of such global gates using long sequences of dCNOT operations, arguing that using distributed fan-out qudit operations can be more efficient provided single-shot multipartite entanglement can be efficient.

 Future work on compiler design for distributed quantum circuits, and quantum data centres (QDCs), include: \begin{itemize} \item distributed quantum computing circuits could be compiled into circuits using not just bipartite entangledd pairs but also multipartite entanglement (e.g., for fan-out operations involving three or more qubits), if forming such multipartite entangled states like GHZ states in a single shot can be nearly as efficient as forming bipartite entangled pairs, then distributed fan-out operations can be very efficient - gate reordering~\cite{Mengoni:2025lsk} (e.g., exploiting commuting operations) can perhaps be adapted to reorder dCNOT gates into sequences which can be replaced by equivalent distributed fan-out operations (i.e., one shot fan-out execution versus multiple dCNOTs);